wkumari/draft-wkumari-dhc-capport/README.md

-   By informing the end user's computer that it is behind a captive portal (and how to contact the captive portal) this document improves the users's experiance (by speeding up their interaction), improves security (by not leaking cookies and credentials) and improves the success of the captive portal.
+   By informing the end user's computer that it is behind a captive portal (and how to contact the captive portal) this document improves the users' experience (by speeding up their interaction), improves security (by not leaking cookies and credentials), and improves the success of the captive portal.